 i3 Public Safety Answering Point (PSAP) – A PSAP is an entity responsible for receiving emergency (9-1-1) calls and processing those calls according to a specific operational policy.
 An i3 PSAP is a SIP end point (client) that is capable of receiving IP-based signaling and media associated with emergency calls in a manner conformant with NENA i3 standards.

-Reference Architecture for SIP RPH Signing Associated with Callback Calls
+Reference Architecture for SIP RPH and Priority Header Signing Associated with Callback Calls

-Figure 2 shows the reference architecture for SIP RPH signing in the context of callback calls.
-The architecture used for signing the SIP RPH associated with callback calls assumes that a Transit Function in an IMS NG9-1-1 Emergency Services Network, if configured through operator policies, invokes caller identity authentication and RPH signing by passing the SIP INVITE message associated with the callback call via the Mf reference point to the STI-AS.
-Specifically, a Transit Function processing a SIP INVITE associated with a callback call will interact with the STI-AS to assert the telephone identity of the caller (i.e., a P-Asserted-Identity header field containing sip:TN@<psapdomain>;user=phone, where the TN is associated with the PSAP originating the callback call) and to request signing of the RPH value (i.e., esnet.0) included in the SIP INVITE message associated with the callback call.
+Figure 2 shows the reference architecture for SIP RPH and Priority header signing in the context of callback calls.
+The architecture used for signing the SIP RPH and Priority header associated with callback calls assumes that a Transit Function in an IMS NG9-1-1 Emergency Services Network, if configured through operator policies, invokes caller identity authentication and RPH/SIP Priority header signing by passing the SIP INVITE message associated with the callback call via the Mf reference point to the STI-AS.
+Specifically, a Transit Function processing a SIP INVITE associated with a callback call will interact with the STI-AS to assert the telephone identity of the caller (i.e., a P-Asserted-Identity header field containing sip:TN@<psapdomain>;user=phone, where the TN is associated with the PSAP originating the callback call) and to request signing of the RPH value (i.e., “esnet.0”) and the SIP Priority header value (i.e., “psap-callback”) included in the SIP INVITE message associated with the callback call.
 The Transit Function will invoke the STI-AS for callback calls presented to it after call processing has completed, that is, after the target interconnected network has been determined.

-Once the assertion and signing process is completed, the Transit Function will receive the INVITE back from the STI-AS with two added SIP Identity header fields constructed per [RFC 8224], one associated with the caller identity and one associated with the RPH, using the IMS-based NG9-1-1 Emergency Services Network provider’s credentials as the signing authority for the PSAP telephone identity and RPH.
+Once the assertion and signing process is completed, the Transit Function will receive the INVITE back from the STI-AS with two added SIP Identity header fields constructed per [RFC 8224], one associated with the caller identity and one associated with the RPH/SIP Priority header, using the IMS-based NG9-1-1 Emergency Services Network provider’s credentials as the signing authority for the PSAP telephone identity and RPH/SIP Priority header.

 After receiving the SIP INVITE from the STI-AS, the Transit Function will route the call to the exit IBCF.
 The exit IBCF will then route the call over the NNI through the standard inter-domain routing configuration toward the entry IBCF associated with the emergency caller’s home network.
-The home network will perform STI verification, assuming it supports such capabilities, and present the called party (i.e., the emergency caller) with an indication of the verification status of the calling telephone number and RPH.
+The home network will perform STI verification, assuming it supports such capabilities, and present the called party (i.e., the emergency caller) with an indication of the verification status of the calling telephone number and RPH/SIP Priority header.

 Note that an alternative callback architecture, if supported based on local policy, will have the exit point IBCF in the NG9-1-1 Emergency Services Network interact with the STI-AS via the Ms reference point, using the HTTP interface described in Annex V of 3GPP [TS 24.229].
 See [ATIS-0500032.v002] for further details.